Some of the most popular questions we’ve been asked.

 Lesson 2 09.55 – 10.50 Normal Sixth Form start time

 Lesson 3 11.05 – 12.00

 Lesson 6 15.00 – 16.00 Normal Key Stage 4 end time

 - How does Work Experience vary from Year 9 to Year 12?

-In Year 12 – where students are aged over 16 – we will be able to put students into a range of workplaces ranging from residential and nursing homes to hospitals and dental surgeries.
+In the Sixth Form – where students are aged over 16 – we will be able to put students into a range of workplaces ranging from residential and nursing homes to hospitals and dental surgeries, Specsavers and other opportunities.

 These placements are likely to be one day each week.